NAIX-Technology/.github/.github/pull_request_template.md

 <!--- Please describe in detail how you tested your changes. -->
 <!--- Include details of your testing environment and configuration if needed. -->
 <!--- Mention the tests you implemented or why no tests were needed. -->
+- [ ] I added tests.
+- [ ] Branch was deployed on our testing system.

 ## Screenshots (if appropriate)
 <!--- Please feel free to add screenshots if appropriate. -->